The HKOP Dental Program helps improve the basic health of children in Douglas County in two ways.

 For more information, click here.

-For several years, Mercy’s art committee of Janice Mathews, former Emergency Department nurse, Marjorie Feldman (local artist) and Kathleen Nickel (Mercy’s Communications Director) have been diligently working to bring more art to Mercy.
+For several years, Mercy’s art committee of Janice Matthews, former Emergency Department nurse, Marjorie Feldman (local artist) and Kathleen Nickel (Mercy’s Communications Director) have been diligently working to bring more art to Mercy.
 With a tiny budget, the idea was formed to purchase blank canvases and art supplies (as needed) and request community members donate their time and talents.
 The project starting with the theme “Be a Great Human Being” and community artists, including high school students, painted 33 portraits.
 The paintings include a baby, ballet dancer, king, nurse, doctor and janitor to name a few.
 Next came the “Pet Project” which included community member’s renderings of favorite pets – which resulted in multiple paintings of cats, dogs, along with a horse and chicken.
 Spearheaded by Janice, in addition to the themed project paintings, local artists are also lending pieces to Mercy to display their art pieces in what were once empty hallways.

 Since starting the project in 2011, Mercy has purchase a small number of paintings from local artists, as well, to create a permanent collection